rgalanakis/robgforpps/_pages/may-2025-bond-nonpartisan.md

 Do we need $176m for technology upgrades?
 Has that project been managed well?
 Can we find some millions in savings?

 I don't know.
 This is a concern.
-The only way to solve it is to have an engaged, independent board who is able to challenge staff on their numbers.
+It warrants more scrutiny.

 ### We Cannot Pass Another Large Bond